mietek/halcyon-website/pages/shootout/index.md

 Simple applications, intended to compare build times and sizes across most Haskell web frameworks.

-All examples can be installed in one command on regular machines running most recent Linux distributions.
-[More…](/guide/#setting-up-a-machine)

-Additionally, all examples can be deployed in one click to a new [DigitalOcean](https://digitalocean.com/) droplet, or to the [Heroku](https://heroku.com/) web application platform.

 <div><nav><ul class="toc toc1 menu open">
 <li><a href="#results">Results</a></li>
 <li><a href="#hello-apiary"><i>hello-apiary</i></a></li>